 I am a mum to 3 amazing children and love running, socialising, being outdoors and reading!

-Occupational Therapists – Ashley Kane and Ceri Byrne
+Occupational Therapists – Annie Powell and Ceri Byrne

 As the NHS OT’s our role is to work with the school staff, other therapy colleagues and parents to enable students to access and engage in daily activities within their school and home life.
 This may involve advice to develop a student’s independence skills such as dressing or eating and drinking or school based activities such as recording work or accessing curriculum activities such as food tech.
 OT’s may also provide advice on developing hand skills or sensory processing skills ,recommend equipment to help develop independence or to improve the young person’s sitting and posture.